A new Gaia census of OB associations within 1 kpc: Comparison with other catalogues

 Table \ref{TableGroups} provides some complementary information with respect to Table \ref{TableOC}, particularly as \citet{Kounkel2020} compared their identified groups with \textit{Gaia}-based catalogues of OCs that were available at the time \citep[e.g.,][]{CantatGaudin2018,CantatGaudin2019c,CastroGinard2019,CastroGinard2020}.
-Some unsurprising connections appear, such as the Sco-Cen associations with Corona Australis and Upper Sco or Ori OB1 with the larger Orion complex, whilst others OB associations match directly with the corresponding one in \citet{Kounkel2020} (Cep OB6, Vela OB2, Trumpler 10, Alessi 20, Cep OB3).
+Some unsurprising connections appear, such as the Sco-Cen associations with Corona Australis and Upper Sco or Ori OB1 with the larger Orion complex, whilst others OB associations match directly with the corresponding one in \citet{Kounkel2020} (Cep OB6, Per OB2, Vela OB2, Trumpler 10 and Cep OB3).
 More surprising, our Per OB3 appears to be related to the Pleiades rather than $\alpha$ Per (which is related to Cep OB6 instead), although an overdensity of B-type stars in the Pleaides was already visible in previous maps \citep[e.g.,][]{BouyAlves2015}.
-Some of our OB associations (CMa OB3a, Car OB3b, Vela OB3 and Sge OB1) are also related to stellar groups which have not been related to any existing structures, and therefore have only been attributed a number and not a name in \citet{Kounkel2020}.

 Just like Table \ref{TableOC}, the estimated ages from the related groups from \citet{Kounkel2020} should be considered as upper limits instead of accurate estimations.
-While some of these ages are close to past literature estimates, such as Sco-Cen (7--13 Myr compared with 3--19 Myr in \citealt{MiretRoig2022,Ratzenbock,Posch2025}), Ori OB1b ($\sim$6 Myr compared with 1--12 Myr in \citealt{Bally2008,Briceno2019,Sanchez2024}) and Per OB2 (4--8 Myr compared with 2--7 Myr in \citealt{Bally2008,Kounkel2022}), many OB associations have wide age intervals, some of which older than 100 myr even though OB associations are thought to dissolve after a few tens of Myrs \citep{Wright2020}.
+While some of these ages are close to past literature estimates, such as Sco-Cen (7--13 Myr compared with 3--19 Myr in \citealt{MiretRoig2022,Ratzenbock,Posch2025}), Ori OB1b ($\sim$6 Myr compared with 1--12 Myr in \citealt{Bally2008,Briceno2019,Sanchez2024}) and Per OB2 (4--8 Myr compared with 2--7 Myr in \citealt{Bally2008,Kounkel2022}), many OB associations have wide age intervals, some of which older than 100 Myr even though OB associations are thought to dissolve after a few tens of Myrs \citep{Wright2020}.